iljabuschman-design/northbridge-payables/README.md

 # Northbridge Payables

+**Live demo:** https://northbridge-payables.onrender.com — hosted on Render's free tier, so the first request after a period of inactivity can take 30-50s to wake the instance up; it's fast after that.

 A small multi-currency supplier invoice & payment application, built as a practical demonstration for one fictional company (Northbridge Trading Ltd, base currency GBP) with dummy suppliers and transactions.